khalido394/in-60-seconds/PITCHME.md

 @snap[west span-55]
 @ul[list-hide-fragments text-09]
-By the end of class, students will be able to:
+By the end of class, you will be able to:
 - Compare and contrast between Array (List) vs. Linked List.
-- Differentiate between Static Arrays (Lists), Dynamic Arrays (Lists).
+- Differentiate between Static Arrays, Dynamic Arrays.
 - Understand Memory allocation, Linked List is not contiguous.
 @ulend
 @snapend